ydsingh/alexa/.github/PULL_REQUEST_TEMPLATE.md

 *Description of Resource:*

 #### Checklist for Intent Resource type
-- [ ] Checked that it does not duplicate an existing built-in intent or one already in the Cookbook
+- [ ] Checked that it does not duplicate an existing [built-in intent](https://developer.amazon.com/docs/custom-skills/built-in-intent-library.html) or one already in the Cookbook
-- [ ] en-US.json language model (other locales optional)
+- [ ] en-US.json formatted language model (other locales optional)
+- [ ] en-US.txt formatted language model (other locales optional)
-- [ ] Intent name is prefixed with `COOKBOOK.`
+- [ ] Intent name is prefixed with `COOKBOOK_`
 - [ ] Includes 20+ (quality) sample utterances
 - [ ] reference/link to typical slot types used with intent (if any)
     - [ ] Includes 5+ prompts and 5+ sample utterances for slot elicitation.
 (Prompts and sample utterances should include references to associated slots.)
     - [ ] Includes 5+ slot validation prompts (including references to associated slot values)
-- [ ] Includes a description/link in the applicable resource directory file.
+- [ ] Includes a description/link in the applicable resource category README.
+(If you are not sure what category to use, open an issue to ask.)

 #### Checklist for Slot Resource type
-- [ ] Checked that it does not duplicate an existing built-in slot type or one already in the Cookbook
+- [ ] Checked that it does not duplicate an existing [built-in slot type](https://developer.amazon.com/docs/custom-skills/slot-type-reference.html) or one already in the Cookbook
-- [ ] en-US.json language model (other locales optional)
+- [ ] en-US.json formatted language model (other locales optional)
+- [ ] en-US.txt formatted language model (other locales optional)
-- [ ] Slot Type Name is prefixed with `COOKBOOK.`
+- [ ] Slot Type Name is prefixed with `COOKBOOK_`
 - [ ] Includes id's
 - [ ] Includes synonyms
-- [ ] Includes a description/link in the applicable resource directory file.
+- [ ] Includes a description/link in the applicable resource category README.
+(If you are not sure what category to use, open an issue to ask.)

 <!--- *** Guide section *** --->
 ### New Guide